reddit/rollingpin/README.md

 ### build ###

-If `build-host` is present in the root directory of your project, rollingpin will attempt to connect to that host and run the following:
+If ``build-host`` is present in the root directory of your project, rollingpin will attempt to connect to that host and run the following:

     deploy-script build foo@01234567 bar@abcdef

-Where each argument passed is the name of a deploy target and the sha that will be deployed.
+Where each argument passed is the name of a deploy target and the SHA that will be deployed.
 The build command in your deploy script should take these arguments, do whatever building is necessary, and return a result in the
 format: